Table of Contents

 You can choose to support someone in several different ways but, to help you get started, I’m going to give you a few strategies:

 - Attending their events

 - Promoting a song, video, and etc. online with a comment showing love

 Be Active & Be Seen

-The more quality relationships you have, the more credibility you’ll gain, and the more you’ll become “cool by association”.
+The more quality relationships you have, the more credibility you’ll gain – which leads to building more relationships and becoming “cool by association”.

 They’ll package th new product with something you already know and love.
 This creates the idea that the new product is of equal value and quality as the product you already love.

 Make Sure Your Content Is High Quality